Gomer Township, Caldwell County, Missouri

 Gomer Township is one of twelve townships in Caldwell County, Missouri, and is part of the Kansas City metropolitan area with the USA.
 As of the 2000 census, its population was 298.

+History

-Gomer Township was established in 1869, and named after Gomer, an old variant name of Nettleton.
+Gomer Township was established on November 4th, 1869, and named after Gomer, an old variant name of Nettleton.

 Geography

 Gomer Township covers an area of 36.28 sqmi and contains no incorporated settlements.